YunNari1/Adversarial-Attack/README.md

 ## GPU (Optional)

+This project runs on CPU by default.

-If you want to use GPU, install PyTorch with CUDA:
+If you want to use GPU, install PyTorch with CUDA (Python 3.10 or 3.11 recommended):

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

+Then verify:

+python -c "import torch; print(torch.cuda.is_available())"